 China Company Laws have a reputation of being complicated and rigid.
 As such, foreign investors will commonly utilize a Hong Kong holding company between their ultimate holding company in their home country and their WFOE in China.

 In China, company chops are used to legally authorize documents and are used in lieu of signatures.
 Company chops are necessary for doing business in China, especially when signing legal documents such as when opening a bank account.
-Company chop’s have legal authority over the signature of a WFOE’s legal representative and have the power to validate documents and contracts regardless of who uses it.
+Company chop has legal authority over the signature of a WFOE’s legal representative and has the power to validate documents and contracts regardless of who uses them.

 WFOE’s can expect to utilize a variety of chops as follows: